Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Related Works

-Another line of research explores methods based on \textit{key-point guided OT} \cite{gu2022keypoint}, which integrates paired data information into the discrete transport plan.
-Building on this concept, \cite{gu2023optimal} uses such transport plans as heuristics to train a conditional score-based model on unpaired or semi-paired data.
-Furthermore, recent work \cite{theodoropoulos2024feedback} heuristically incorporates paired data into the cost function $c(x, y)$ in \eqref{eq:EOT}, deriving a dynamical formulation and a corresponding algorithm.
+In this section, we briefly summarize the most relevant prior work; a more detailed discussion appears in Appendix~\ref{appendix:related-works}.
+Existing semi-supervised domain translation approaches typically combine ad hoc objectives based on GAN losses and paired-data regularization \citep{chen2023semi, panda2023semi}, or use \textit{keypoint-guided OT} \citep{gu2022keypoint}, later extended to diffusion-based models \citep{gu2023optimal, theodoropoulos2024feedback}.
 Importantly, the paradigms outlined above do not offer any theoretical guarantees for reconstructing the conditional distribution $\gtPlan(y|x)$, as they depend on heuristic loss constructions.
-Furthermore, we show that such approaches actually fail to recover the true plan even in toy 2-dimensional cases, refer to experiments in \wasyparagraph\ref{sec-experiments} for an illustrative example.
-We also note that there exist works addressing the question of incorporating unpaired data to the log-likelihood training \eqref{eq:loss_MLE} by adding an extra likelihood terms, see CondNFs-related works \cite{atanov2019semi, izmailov2020semi}.
-However, they rely on $x$ being a discrete object (e.g., a class label) and does not easily generalize to the continuous case, see Appendix \ref{sec:loss-function-details} for details.
+We show that such approaches actually fail to recover the true plan even in toy 2-dimensional cases, refer to experiments in \wasyparagraph\ref{sec-experiments} for an illustrative example. \textbf{Inverse OT solvers:} works \citep{dupuy2019estimating, stuart2020inverse} focuses on reconstructing cost functions (often in discrete settings), whereas our aim is to learn conditional distribution $\recPlan(\cdot|x)$. \textbf{Forward OT solvers:} Building on \citep{mokrov2024energy} and Gaussian-mixture parameterizations \citep{korotin2024light, gushchin2024light}, our solver extends forward OT methods to general cost functions (Eq.~\eqref{eq:cost}) and incorporates paired data through likelihood-based cost learning.
+Full details and additional discussion of \textbf{metric-learning} \cite{cuturi2014ground} provided in the Appendix~\ref{appendix:related-works}.

-\textbf{(Inverse) OT solvers.} As highlighted in \wasyparagraph\ref{sec-background-optimal-transport}, the task of inverse optimal transport (IOT) implies learning the cost function from samples drawn from an optimal coupling $\gtPlan$.
-Existing IOT solvers \cite{dupuy2016estimating, li2019learning, stuart2020inverse, galichon2022cupid} focus on reconstructing cost functions from discrete marginal distributions, in particular, using the log-likelihood maximization techniques \cite{dupuy2016estimating}, see the introduction of \cite{andrade2023sparsistency} for a review.
-Additionally, the recent work by \cite{shi2023understanding} explores the IOT framework in the context of contrastive learning.
-In contrast, we develop a log-likelihood based approach aimed at learning conditional distributions $\pi^{\theta}(\cdot|x) \approx \pi^{*}(\cdot|x)$ using both paired and unpaired data but not the cost function itself.

-Recent work by \cite{howard2024differentiable} proposes a framework for learning cost functions to improve the mapping between the domains.
-However, it is limited by the use of deterministic mappings, i.e., does not have the ability to model non-degenerate conditional distributions.

-Another recent work by \cite{asadulaev2024neural} introduces a neural network-based OT framework for semi-supervised scenarios, utilizing general cost functionals for OT.
-However, their method requires \textbf{manually} constructing cost functions which can incorporate class labels or predefined pairs.
-In contrast, our method dynamically adjusts the cost function during training, offering a more flexible framework.